mixcore/mix.portal.svelte/docs/README.md

 3. Review the [API Guide](./guides/API-GUIDE.md) if implementing API integration
 4. Follow the [Coding Standards](./guides/CODING-STANDARDS.md) for implementation
 5. Use the [AngularJS-to-React Patterns](./guides/ANGULAR-TO-REACT-PATTERNS.md) for converting existing components
+6. If developing mini-apps, refer to the [Mini-App Framework Guide](./guides/mini-app-framework.md)
-6. Update the relevant tracking documents as you complete work
+7. Update the relevant tracking documents as you complete work

 ## Updating Documentation